top of page

 However, these methods require experience and precision, and they aren't always practical for full roof replacements.

-Risks of Improper Installation in Cold Weather
+Risks of Improper Roof Installation in Cold Weather

 Attempting a winter roof replacement without proper precautions can result in: